 “It’s a simple idea using a standard Scrabble set yet has astonishingly pleasurable consequences for lone players like me.
 I hope it will enable many more people, who may have given up on the game because they struggle to find someone to play against, to once again enjoy it.”

-To find out more or to commission a LifeBook for yourself or a loved one, please call 0800 999 2998.
+To find out more or to commission a LifeBook for yourself or a loved one, please get in touch.